nexDigitalDev/confluent-kafka-demo/security/README.md

 ```bash
 $ sudo /your/preferred/path/confluent-kafka-demo/security/certs-create.sh
 ```
 > Don't forget to modify the path !
+> You might need to give execution rights on the script, use this command:
+`sudo chmod 751 /your/prefered/path/confluent-kafka-demo/security/certs-create.sh`